How to Survive Being Unemployed

 - A job with nighttime or weekend hours might be preferable, so you have time during the day to look for work.

 Consider Your Expenses

-You should also keep your expenses as low as possible.
+While moving back home or getting roommates may not be ideal, it can prevent you from running out of money and going into debt while you are unemployed.
+In addition, you should also keep your expenses as low as possible.
 Do not spend tons on new clothes or video games.
-You can do this once you get your first paycheck.
+You can do this once you find a job.

 Be Cautious About Heading Back to School